‘Teen Mom 2’ Stars Javi Marroquin And Lauren Comeau May Be On The Verge Of Getting Engaged

-Javi Marroquin and Lauren Comeau could be the next Teen Mom 2 could to tie the knot.
+Javi Marroquin and Lauren Comeau could be the next Teen Mom 2 to tie the knot.

 “I have a plan, hopefully we stick to that plan. … I do plan on it being this year,” he said, according to a report from Us Weekly on April 19.

-While Marroquin hasn’t set an exact date for his upcoming proposal quite yet, he did get a blessing to marry the 28-year-old from her father, who lives in Australia.
+While Marroquin has not set an exact date for his upcoming proposal quite yet, he did get a blessing to marry the 28-year-old from her father, who lives in Australia.

 “I did talk to her dad and everything is right on track,” Marroquin said.